Find Affordable College Courses

 $5,160 Average Tuition & Fees

-A rank of #4 on this year’s list means Central Arizona College is a great value for nursing students.
+Out of the 181 schools in the Southwest Region that were part of this year’s ranking, Central Arizona College landed the # 4 spot on the list.
 Pinal County Community College is a small public school located in the rural area of Coolidge.

 The average tuition and fees for an out-of-state undergraduate student at Pinal County Community College are $5,160 a year.
 After completing their degree, nursing graduates from Pinal County Community College carry an average student debtload of $15,679.